 Perform a Class Research Project

 Creating a class research project is a great way to get students involved in a social cause.
-Consider dividing the class into groups and having them make a poster about a specific area of research related to the cause.
-This research can span disciplines.
-In the example of Breast Cancer Awareness Month, one group could focus on the science of breast cancer (such as how genes increase risk), another group could explore social factors like access to mammograms, and a third group could discuss how breast cancer affects mental health.
+Consider dividing the class into groups and have them make a poster about a specific area of research related to the cause.
+This research can span several disciplines.
+In the example of Breast Cancer Awareness Month, one group could focus on the science of breast cancer—such as how genes increase risk—another group could explore social factors like access to mammograms.
+A third group could discuss how breast cancer affects mental health.

 Participate in a Local Community Event